 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Fire Protection District No. 1 of Tensas Parish, Louisiana's basic financial statements.
-The Schedule of Insurance Coverage described in the accompanying table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The Schedule of Insurance Coverage and the Schedule of Compensation of the Governing Board described in the accompanying table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.